Transboundary Corridor Atlas for the SOKNOT Landscape

 • Visual representation of the 24 mapped corridors

-• Corridor assessments for seven focal species, including African elephants, zebra, common wildebeest, Masai giraffe, lion, cheetah, and African wild dog
+• Corridor assessments for seven focal species, including African savanna elephants, plains zebra, common wildebeest, Masai giraffe, African lion, cheetah, and African wild dog

 • Clear, data-driven conservation recommendations